I have been working on Patient and Public Involvement (PPI) in various organisations since 2011. Current projects that I am involved with include:

 I have compiled a series of ‘How To’ guides that help people navigate the sometimes complex journey from agreeing with a general principle of involvement to actually making it happen in practice.
-The full suite of more than twenty guides can be found here.
+The full suite of almost thirty guides can be found here.

 Support for a number of East Midlands organisations to enable them to move forward on the public involvement agenda by creating and collecting an archive of practical resources.